The Gardner method for symmetries: Connection of the Gardner method and Lenard recursion

-We briefly demonstrate that Lenard recursion for conservation laws can be derived from the Gardner method.
+The operator on the RHS of (\ref{j7}) is precisely the recursion operator for symmetries given by Olver \cite{Ol1}.

+Although the focus of this paper is symmetries, we conclude this section with a discussion of the relation of Lenard recursion and the Gardner method for conservation laws in the case of KdV, as we found the necessary calculations rather tricky.
 In the Gardner method the infinite hierarchy of conservation laws for KdV is obtained by expanding the conservation law

 into a series in $\alpha$ with the help of (\ref{exps}) \cite{Miu1}.
-The conserved quantity associated with (\ref{CL100}) has the form $g=\int (v_{\alpha_1}-v_{\alpha_2})dx$.
+The conserved quantity associated with (\ref{CL100}) has the form $g=\int (v_{\alpha}^{(1)}-v_{\alpha}^{(2)})dx$.
 We now prove that the variational derivative of $g$ is

 The proof for (\ref{LR10}) is as follows.
 We know from (\ref{BT10}) that

 The variation of this expression is